What Was The First Fizzy Drink

 The Addition of Flavors and the Rise of Soda

 The early carbonated waters were primarily unflavored and intended to mimic the taste and health benefits of natural mineral waters.
-However, it wasn't long before entrepreneurs began experimenting with adding flavors to make the drinks more appealing.
+Even so, it wasn't long before entrepreneurs began experimenting with adding flavors to make the drinks more appealing.
 This marked the beginning of the soda industry as we know it today.

 In the 19th century, pharmacists played a significant role in the development of flavored carbonated beverages.
 They often added medicinal ingredients and flavorings to carbonated water to make them more palatable and marketable.
 Ginger ale, for example, was initially created as a medicinal drink to soothe stomach ailments.
 Similarly, other flavorings such as lemon, orange, and various herbs were added to create a wider range of appealing beverages.